Learn and comment below by Oct. 27th

 Click the + to expand and read more in each section

-This measure provides technical and financial assistance to help municipal and school buildings achieve net zero operations through energy efficiency, electrification, and other clean energy investments.
-By leading by example with high-performance standards, retrofitting facilities with renewable energy and efficient technologies, and supporting comprehensive building energy management[EW1] , local governments can reduce GHG emissions, lower utility costs, and improve indoor environments.
+This measure provides technical and financial assistance to help municipal and school buildings reduce emissions and save money through energy efficiency, electrification, and other clean energy investments.
+By leading by example with high-performance standards, retrofitting facilities with renewable energy and efficient technologies, and supporting comprehensive building energy management, local governments can reduce greenhouse gas emissions, lower utility costs, and improve indoor environments.
 The measure also strengthens community engagement, expands access to resources and incentives, and encourages broader adoption of sustainable practices across public and private sectors

 KEY ACTIONS

-2. Ensure all new government buildings meet LEED standards.
+2. Ensure all new government buildings meet LEED (Leadership in Energy and Environmental Design) standards or similar.
+Key Actors: Localities

-4. Retrofit public buildings with solar panels and EV charging stations, prioritizing more affordable on-site solar installations that do not trigger grid upgrade requirements.
+3. Retrofit public buildings with solar panels and EV (electric vehicle) charging stations, prioritizing more affordable on-site solar installations that do not trigger grid upgrade requirements.
+Key Actors: Localities

-9. Develop or clarify zoning to allow for more EV charging facilities.
+6. Develop or clarify zoning to allow for more EV charging facilities.
+Key Actors: Localities

-10. Establish a revolving green fund for energy and water efficiency projects, leveraging resources like DOE's Loan Program Office and similar programs at the state level.
+3. Establish a revolving green fund for energy and water efficiency projects, leveraging resources like Department of Energy's Loan Program Office and similar programs at the state level.
+Key Actors: Localities

 Outcomes